COROS vs. Garmin: I Wore Both for 3 Years

 The Bottom Line

-Personally, I went with COROS because I didn’t really use Garmin’s extra lifestyle and safety features.
+Personally, I went with COROS in 2021 because I didn’t really use Garmin’s extra lifestyle and safety features.
 I also wanted open water swimming, navigation, and longer battery life at a lower price.
 I considered the Garmin Forerunner 745, COROS APEX, and COROS PACE 2, but ultimately went with the APEX.

 Best Garmin and COROS Watches